git-lambda/fractal_comp/README.md

 This project is primarily educational — exploring how fractal image encoding works under the hood — and is not intended for production use.
 Video explanation and theory can be found in: LINK_TO_BE_ADDED

+Note that results will NOT look good...
+I'll have to better setup the GPU compute so proper-sized images (1000x1000+) can actually be used.
+PROOF OF CONCEPT

 ---

 ## ✨ Features